Logarithmic regret bounds for continuous-time average-reward Markov decision processes: The CT--UCRL Algorithm and Its Instance-Dependent Regret Upper Bound

 \subsubsection{Proof of Theorem~\ref{thm:UCRL}}

-\begin{proof} Given all the preparations, the proof is an adaption of that of Theorem~4 in \cite{Jaksch2010}.
-There are two new ingradients in our analysis for the continuous-time setting.
+We adapt the proof of Theorem~4 in \cite{Jaksch2010} to our continuous-time setting.
+There are two new ingradients in our analysis.
 First, we connect the \textit{adjusted regret} (see Equation~\eqref{eq:deltak}) with the actual regret occured in each episode; Second, we apply stochastic comparison of point processes to convert the regret upper bound in number of decision steps to one in the time horizon.

 We first prove \eqref{eq:bound-RN-UCRL}.
 From Proposition~\ref{lem:badepisodes}, it follows that with probability at least $1 - 2 \delta$, $L_{\epsilon}(N) \le \frac{C \log(N/\delta)}{ \epsilon^2}$ for $N \ge 2SA$, where